Layout

 and UICanvas

 .
-These classes offer different approaches to positioning and organizing UI elements.
+These classes offer different approaches to positioning and organizing UI elements, both powered by the robust @pixi/layout system.

 FlexContainer